thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

     ) internal returns (bytes memory, ParamTypes)
 ```

-This function will store the location of the return value of a foreign call in `placeholders`.
+This function will store the return value of a foreign call in `placeholders`.

 Note: The foreign call outside of the rules engine will take place at this time.
 Inside of `_handleForeignCall` are the helper functions `evaluateForeignCalls` which invokes `evaluateForeignCallForRule`